johnmeade/sim-shim-js/README.md

     // provide parametric components:
     // [ x(t), y(t), z(t) ]
     "parse"     : [ "sin(t)", "cos(t)", "t/10" ],
+    // other needed properties for this plot type:
     "start"     : 0,
     "step"      : 1/40,
+    // your line must have a finite number of points!
     "lineLength": 10000
 };